ericwq/gskills/docs/cds.md

 - The `lbCfg.ClusterName` is `"cluster_1"`
 - calls `b.updateCh.Put()` with parameter `&ccUpdate{clusterName: lbCfg.ClusterName}`

 Now, We created and initialized cluster manager and created CDS balancer and notify it the cluster name need to be updated.
+Please read [Initialize EDS balancer](eds.md) for the next stage process.

 ```go
 // UpdateClientConnState handles ClientState (including balancer config and